Monoxide Child: House of Krazees (1992–1997, 2013–present)

-Solo career (2004-present)
+Solo career (2004–present)

 In 2004, Methric released his first solo LP called Chainsmoker LP.
+His second solo album, Chainsmoker II, was released in 2024.

 Twiztid (1997–present)

 After receiving an offer from Insane Clown Posse to join Psychopathic Records in 1997, Spaniolo and Methric accepted and reemerged as Twiztid.
 Upon signing with the label, the duo revamped their image, and set out to prove themselves to the Juggalo fanbase.
 Twiztid opened shows for Insane Clown Posse, most of the time receiving boos from the crowds and occasionally getting into fights with them.
 In 1997, Twiztid's debut album, Mostasteless, was released.
 With the release, a shift in reaction toward Twiztid occurred, and Juggalos slowly began to receive the duo well.
 Twiztid, however, continued to open for Insane Clown Posse and appear with them at in-store tours, improving their rapport with the fanbase.

 In 1999, Insane Clown Posse persuaded Island Records to sign Twiztid.
 During Twiztid's brief stint with the label, Mostasteless was pulled from shelves and re-released under Island Records.
 The following year, the duo went back to Psychopathic Records and released Freek Show.
 Freek Show debuted at #51 on Billboard charts, and Twiztid's fan base grew immensely.
 Twiztid has remained with Psychopathic Records until 2012 with the formation of Majik Ninja Entertainment.
 They have helped to sign artists Blaze Ya Dead Homie, Young Wicked and The R.O.C among others to the new label.
 The duo's 2009 album, W.I.C.K.E.D., peaked at #11 on the Billboard 200.
 With the position, Spaniolo says that "it shows relevance.
 It shows that [we're] not just a sideshow act.
 It shows that we're not just protoges, we're not just coattail riders.
 We are here."

 On December 12 it was announced via Twiztid's official Twitter that Twiztid has left Psychopathic Records.